-If we obtain regulatory approval to market our Maestro System, our ability to generate revenue will depend upon the successful commercialization of this product.
-Our efforts to commercialize our Maestro System may not succeed for a number of reasons, including:
+Even if we obtain additional regulatory approval to market our Maestro Rechargeable System, as we recently have in Australia, the European Economic Area and other countries that recognize the European CE Mark, our ability to generate revenue will depend upon the successful commercialization of this product.
+Our efforts to commercialize our Maestro Rechargeable System may not succeed for a number of reasons, including:

-- our Maestro System may not be accepted in the marketplace by physicians, patients and third-party payors; - the price of our Maestro System, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the procedure and therapy implantation and follow-up procedures; - appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures; - we may not be able to sell our Maestro System at a price that allows us to meet the revenue targets necessary to generate revenue for profitability; - the frequency and severity of any side effects of our VBLOC therapy;
+- our Maestro System may not be accepted in the marketplace by physicians, patients and third-party payors; - the price of our Maestro System, associated costs of the surgical procedure and treatment and the availability of sufficient thirdparty reimbursement for the procedure and therapy implantation and follow-up procedures; - appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures; - we may not be able to sell our Maestro System at a price that allows us to meet the revenue targets necessary to generate revenue for profitability; - the frequency and severity of any side effects of our VBLOC therapy; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of VBLOC therapy provided by our Maestro System; - we, or the investigators of our product, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our product obsolete; - we may not be able to have our Maestro System manufactured in commercial quantities or at an acceptable cost;

-- physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of VBLOC therapy provided by our Maestro System; - we, or the investigators of our product, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our product obsolete; - we may not be able to have our Maestro System manufactured in commercial quantities or at an acceptable cost; - we may not have adequate financial or other resources to complete the development and commercialization of our Maestro System or to develop sales and marketing capabilities for our Maestro System; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.
+- we may not have adequate financial or other resources to complete the development and commercialization of our Maestro System or to develop sales and marketing capabilities for our Maestro System; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.